Hannover Medical School (MHH)

 Specialized in: adult and pediatric otolaryngology

-The Department of Adult and Pediatric Otolaryngology offers the full range of modern diagnostic and therapeutic services in this medical field.
+The Department of Adult and Pediatric Otolaryngology at the Hannover Medical School offers the full range of modern diagnostic and therapeutic services in this medical field.
 Thanks to the world's largest cochlear implantation program, the medical facility is very popular not only in Germany, but also far beyond its borders.
 In addition, the department is distinguished by exceptional experience in the treatment of benign and malignant head and neck tumors.
 These tumors are treated within a specialized center, which operates in the medical facility.
 It is certified in accordance with the standards of the German Cancer Society.
 The department has 100 beds.
 About 25,000 outpatients and more than 6,000 inpatients undergo treatment here annually.
 The department has an excellent reputation in Germany and throughout Europe, therefore it admits thousands of patients who benefit from the high-quality medical care.
 The department is headed by Prof. Prof. h.c.
 Dr. med.
 Thomas Lenarz.

 The main clinical focuses of the department include early detection of hearing loss in children, diagnostics and treatment of sensorineural hearing loss, including tinnitus, the full range of middle ear surgery and placement of partially implanted hearing aids, skull base surgery, including treatment of acoustic neuroma, cancer surgery using modern laser and endoscopic interventions, treatment of chronic inflammatory processes of the nose and paranasal sinuses (including allergic reactions), plastic reconstructive interventions, etc.